 The innermost loop of he simulated annelaing algorithm is quite similar to hill climbing.
 Instead of picking the best move, however, it picks a random move.
 If the move improves the situation, it is always accepted.
 Otherwise, the algorithm accepts the move with some probability less than 1.
 The probability decreases exponentially with the "badness" of the move.
-The probability also decreases as the "temperature" goes down: bad moves are more likely to be allowed at the start when "temperature" is high, and they become more unlikely as "temperature" descreases.
+The probability also decreases as the "temperature" goes down: bad moves are more likely to be allowed at the start when "temperature" is high, and they become more unlikely as "temperature" decreases.
 If the schedule lowers "temperature" slowly enough, the algorithm will find a global optimum with probability approaching 1.

-Simulated annealing (SA)
+Simulated annealing (SA) Pseudocode

 '''

+schedule -- a mapping from time to ,,temperature''

 function SA(problem, schedule) return a solution state

-{
+Ł

-current := MAKE_NODE(peoblem.INITIAL_STATE)
+current := createNode(problem.INITIAL_STATE)

-for t=1 to infty do
+for time=1 to infty do

+Ł

-T := schedule(t)
+temperature := schedule(time)

-if (T = 0) then
+if (temperature = 0) then

-return current
+return current.STATE

 next := a randomly selected successor of current

-delta E := next.VALUE - current.VALUE
+delta E := next.value - current.value

 if (delta E > 0) then

 current := next

 else

-current := next only with probability P := exp(delta_E/T)
+current := next only with probability P := exp(delta_E/temperature)

+}

+7

 '''